Redesign Launching Fall 2015

-The redesigned course begins in fall 2015, followed by the revised AP Exam in May 2016.
+The redesigned course begins in fall 2015, followed by the redesigned AP Exam in May 2016.

 Is structured around the investigation of five course themes and 19 key concepts in four different chronological periods, from approximately 1450 to the present — the same overall chronological time period that AP European History teachers are already teaching.

 Allows students to spend more time learning essential concepts and developing the historical thinking skills necessary to explore European history by focusing on a limited number of key concepts.
-(These are the same historical thinking skills that have informed the redesign of the AP U.S. History course and exam and revisions to the AP World History curriculum.)
+(These are the same historical thinking skills that have informed the redesign of AP U.S. History and AP World History.)

 Relieves the pressure on teachers to cover all possible events and details of European history at a superficial level.